 The Earwigs (Dermaptera) form a small insect Order comprising 12 Families and roughly 2000 species in total.
-The Latin translates to 'skin wings' in English, and this refers to their incredible wing arrangement.
-The back-wings of Earwigs fold-up like overcomplex origami.
-Their delicacy is protected by the solid tegmina, a fancy name used to describe the front wings that are no longer used for flight, but protection.
-In fact, Earwigs are thought to be one of the best insect flyers.
-Despite the name 'Earwig', these critters have no connection to ears.
-The association dates back to texts written in the 1800s, and this seems to have stuck with them.
+Despite the name 'Earwig', they have no association with human ears.
+The common name dates back to the 1800s, which seemed to have stuck.
 You'll likely find Earwigs beneath the leaf litter and debris in the garden, under bits of loose bark or beneath rocks and stones.
-They're nocturnal, so only venture out during the darkest hours.
-They'll occasionally eat flower petals, but are highly omnivorous; thus will contribute to controlling garden pest populations too.
+They're nocturnal, becoming most active at night.
+They'll occasionally eat flower petals, but are also predatory; thus contribute to controlling garden pest populations.
 There's approximately 40 species of Earwig in South Africa.

 Adults: Adult Earwigs are flat and long in shape.
 Like all insects, the body structure comprises three main segments: the head, thorax and abdomen; possessing 6 legs.
 A characteristic of earwigs is the additional appendages seen on the rear abdominal region.
 These curved, pointed appendages are pincer-like, their official name being 'cerci'.
 These are also seen in cockroaches.
 Most species are black or brown, however in some cases can be cream, white or red.
 The membranous wings unfold like paper fans, protected by the hardened forewings (Tegmina).
 Nymphs: The nymphs look a lot like their parents, apart from they're smaller in size and paler in colour.
 Eggs: Earwig females lay their eggs in small burrows which they guard until nymphs are old enough.
 It's unusual for insects to offer this kind of prolonged care for their offspring.